MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

   - tapanm-msft
 ---

-# Add canvas apps and cloud flows into Dataverse solution by default (preview)
+# Add canvas apps to solution by default (preview)

 [This article is pre-release documentation and is subject to change.]